NuryeNigusMekonen/Customer_Experience_Analytics_for_Fintech_Apps/README.md

 #  Customer Experience Analytics for Fintech Apps

 This project provides a full pipeline for analyzing user experience and sentiment in fintech mobile app reviews.
-It combines natural language processing (NLP), data visualization, and topic modeling to extract insights from multilingual (English + Amharic) reviews collected from app stores.
+It combines natural language processing (NLP), data visualization, and topic modeling to extract insights from banking app reviews collected from app stores.

 ---

 ## Project Overview

-This solution is part of a 10 Academy AI Mastery program.
-It includes:
+Taks

 -  **Task 1: Data Loading, Cleaning, and Exploration**
 -  **Task 2: Sentiment Analysis**